COVID-19: ABU, RMRDC backed PPE kits pass SON test, set for launch – The Sun Nigeria

 “The most vulnerable group are people that have high blood pressure, people that are diabetic or have other underlying illness, we have been working on all of these areas.

-“We have gone far in the medicine for Tuberculosis, high cholesterol and we also showcased our anti-diabetic, which is a collaboration with Usman Danfodio University,” he said.
+“We have gone far in the medicine for Turberculosis, high cholesterol and we also showcased our anti-diabetic, which is a collaboration with Usman Danfodio University,” he said.

 He commended ABU for their focus on the pharmaceutical industry, stressing that their call for collaboration was indeed welcomed and would be strengthened to achieve success.